jaymesbyron/Audience-Personas-Project/README.md

 <h2>Prepare</h2>

-- The original mock telecommunications company dataset can be found [here](https://docs.google.com/spreadsheets/d/1-FgnAIrco1xcsaOtO_vaYJiXm3iTrWrnA1baqnrPHDM/edit?usp=sharing).
+- The original campaign reporting dataset can be found [here](https://docs.google.com/spreadsheets/d/1-FgnAIrco1xcsaOtO_vaYJiXm3iTrWrnA1baqnrPHDM/edit?usp=sharing).
 - Dataset was created for educational purposes for COOP Career's Fall 2024 data analytics capstone.
 - Efforts to clean this data were made as a team.